BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_02.md

     - Tackle
 - Paras, Lv.
 16, Serious Nature, IVs: 10

-One of Ame's stated goals with Reborn was to ensure every Pokemon appeared in at least one enemy team.
+One of Ame's stated goals with Reborn was to ensure every Pokémon appeared in at least one enemy team.
 Here's to Cascoon!

 Head left and emerge onto the roof.
 There's another Light Shard here - usually they mean either "you're halfway through a dungeon" or "there's a super hard fight coming up".
 Anyways, follow the path and talk to Mankey in the elevator.
 Take it to 1F to open a shortcut, then take it to B1F.